yichuan-w/yichuan-w.github.io/docs/index.md

 ## Bio ![微信图片_20230814214647](https://github.com/yichuan520030910320/yichuan520030910320.github.io/assets/73766326/9129f24b-aa5e-4674-a918-4b2160887792){align=right style="width:7.5em; margin-left: 0.5em; margin-top: 0.5em; border-radius: 1em;"}

 I am a first PhD student at UC Berkeley in **[SkyLab](https://sky.cs.berkeley.edu/)** and received my B.E. in Computer Science and Technology from **ACM Honored Class**, Shanghai Jiao Tong University(**SJTU**).
-I am interested in **machine learning systems and high-performance computing systems** (to be more detailed maybe distributed systems for large ML model training, and develop tailored abstractions for unique ML computational patterns to achieve higher performance).
+I am interested in **machine learning systems and high-performance computing systems** particularly in distributed systems for large ML model training/serving and developing tailored abstractions for unique ML computational patterns to enhance performance.
+To be more specific, currently, I am more interested in LLM serving, multi-agent systems, and GraphRAG.
+If you share similar interests, I'd love to chat.

 Previously, I collaborated with **Prof.[Jinyang Li](http://www.news.cs.nyu.edu/~jinyang/)** in NYU and **Dr.[Minjie Wang](https://jermainewang.github.io/)** on a project related to scaling up GNN training.
 In SJTU, I am supervised by **Prof. [Quan Chen](https://www.cs.sjtu.edu.cn/~chen-quan/)** at EPCC.
 I like to communicate with different people, so you can feel free to contact me via email wechat:15858459091 or yichuanwang0324 or [twitter](https://twitter.com/YichuanM)
 If you are willing to know more details, you can see my [CV](https://docdro.id/AOZx9dN) here.
 If you are interested in my motivation, you can also look at my [SoP](https://docdro.id/OvdjJ6Q) for application.

+In my spare time,  I also contribute to open-source projects, like [SGlang](https://github.com/sgl-project/sglang) recently.

 *:fontawesome-solid-inbox: Work Email: [yichuanjiaoda@sjtu.edu.cn](mailto:yichuanjiaoda@sjtu.edu.cn)*